At a Glance

 What is being tested?

 These tests measure the concentration of folate and vitamin B12 in the serum (liquid portion of the blood).
+Vitamin B12 is also known as cobalamin.
 The amount of folate inside the red blood cell (RBC) may also be measured - it will normally be at a higher concentration inside the cell than in the serum and reflect folate level over a longer period.
 Vitamin B12 and folate are both part of the B complex group of vitamins and come from food.
 Folate is found in leafy green vegetables, citrus fruits, dry beans and peas, liver and yeast while vitamin B12 is found in animal products such as red meat, fish, poultry, milk and eggs.
 Fortified cereals, breads and other grain products are now also important dietary sources of folate (identified as 'folic acid' on nutritional labels), especially for those vegetarians who do not consume any animal products.
 Since September 2009, mandatory folate fortification of flour in Australia has significantly reduced the incidence of folate deficiency and increased blood folate levels.

 Both vitamin B12 and folate are necessary for normal red cell formation, tissue and cellular repair, and DNA synthesis.
 Vitamin B12 is also important for nerve health, while folate is necessary for cell division such as occurs in a rapidly growing fetus during pregnancy.
 A deficiency in either vitamin B12 or folate can lead to a form of anaemia characterised by the production of fewer, but larger, red cells (macrocytic anaemia).